 Until now, a brightly tanned young body is considered the benchmark of beauty.
 Therefore, frustrated by cold summers, more and more people of our country are invading tropical countries and enjoying sunbathing in moderation.
-Unfortunately, in order to look beautiful, few people think about how much they will have to “pay” for it in the future.
+Unfortunately, in order to look beautiful, many will forget the SPF.
+Rarely do people think about how much they will have to “pay” for it in the future.
 UVA rays promote wrinkles and premature ageing (in addition to damaging skin cells in the epidermis), while UVB rays cause skin redness and sunburn.
 Both types of rays are extremely harmful to the skin, so it is very important to choose protective measures that protect against both UVA and UVB rays.

 Exposure to the sun’s rays expands the blood vessels and increases the amount of blood entering the skin, causing erythema (reddening of the skin).

 - Skin gets looking older

 - Pigmentation appearance on the skin